 Nordenskiöld’s ship, The Antarctic, was crushed by ice while returning from the Falklands to relieve him and his team.
 The crew managed to reach Paulet Island, where they wintered in a primitive hut, but Nordenskiöld and his three crewmen were forced to spend a second winter on Snow Hill Island.

 The stranded team was finally rescued by the Argentine Navy and reunited with the rest of the expedition after many months spent in arduous conditions.
 Nordenskiöld’s cabin on Snow Hill Island survives to this day.
 It is now the oldest hut in Antarctica and an official monument.

 By probably Otto Nordenskjöld [Public domain], via Wikimedia Commons

-Only a few short years ago, an emperor penguin colony was discovered just south of Snow Hill Island.
-The colony is often unreachable due to the thick pack ice, but far-wandering penguins often perch themselves on the area’s numerous ice floes.
-Other wildlife such as killer whales, humpbacks, and minkes show up often on our Weddell Sea voyages―along with leopard seals, crabeater seals, and Weddell seals.
+The emperor penguin colony near Snow Hill Island is located just south of the island, though it is often unreachable due to rough weather and pack ice.
+Far-wandering penguins often perch themselves on Snow Hill Island’s numerous ice floes.
+Other wildlife, such as orca whales, humpbacks, and minkes, might show up on our Weddell Sea voyages in this area, along with leopard seals, crabeater seals, and Weddell seals.